PrestaShopCorp/docs.cloud.prestashop.com/docs/src/5-prestashop-billing/2-concepts/README.md

 ## Context

 The context is a central piece of data in the Prestashop Billing integration.
-We mostly use it to gather several key informations about your product, as well as the shop that uses it.
-Most of it comes from the `module-lib-billing` php package, and you can even see more informations about how it's constructed by browsing its [source code](https://github.com/PrestaShopCorp/module-lib-billing/blob/main/src/Presenter/BillingPresenter.php).
+We mostly use it to gather key information about your product, as well as the shop that uses it.
+Most of it comes from the `module-lib-billing` PHP package.
+To know more on how it's built, browse its [source code](https://github.com/PrestaShopCorp/module-lib-billing/blob/main/src/Presenter/BillingPresenter.php).
 Make sure you understand well its implementation [here](../3-tutorial/README.md#inject-the-prestashop-billing-context) and [here](../3-tutorial/README.md#edit-the-template-file) and how they interact.

 :::tip
 If you're not sure about some piece of code, do not hesitate to contact our team directly, we're here to help.